kkemple/kkemple.github.io/_posts/2014-10-01-managing-routes-in-express-4.md

 module.exports = router;
 {% endhighlight %}

-This is gives us a lot of freedom with how we structure our app and I wanted to use a component based architecture to show how easy Express makes it to add a router.
+This gives us a lot of freedom with how we structure our app and I wanted to use a component based architecture to show how easy Express makes it to add a router.
 Also to show how easy it is to extend something like this.

 Let's say later on down the line we decide to add an API to our application, now we may have a structure like this: